 “Bao Bei Chinese Brasserie has become a Vancouver institution,” says Glasfurd of this convivial, no-reservations Chinatown restaurant and bar she helped design.
 “It’s casual, busy, and with its own special charm.”
 Go big with dumplings, fish, and fried rice paired with cocktails.
 For a more subdued daytime food experience, try Caffe La Tana (pictured above) on Commercial Drive.
 “It’s a small but beautifully designed cafe and Italian grocer,” says Glasfurd.
 “Visitors can go for coffee and lunch, but the pasta is impressive enough that I sometimes take it home for dinner guests.”

 Glasfurd pulls up a stool at Grapes & Soda (pictured above), Vancouver’s first natural-wine bar—which also offers cocktails and a tight list of international whiskies from Scotland to Japan.
 “The bar is warm and lively and the seasonal menu is impressive.”

 “Neighbour in Gastown is a carefully curated selection of international brands,” says Glasfurd.
 “The secondhand book/magazine collection always surprises me, and I rarely visit without wanting to buy it all,” she says.
-In South Granville, try Want Apothecary for clothing, rare candles, and gifts, as well an extensive line of artisanal beauty and skin-care products.

 “Walking through either Pacific Spirit Regional Park or the Stanley Park Seawall (pictured at top) is an easy way to breathe the fresh air and get a small taste of the nearby Pacific Northwest rain forests without leaving the city,” says Glasfurd.
 “Quiet and magical—it’s a nice contrast.”